amit1884/moviefix/README.md

 ### Feature Not included

-1. Search bar to searc movies
+1. Search bar to search movies

 ### How to Run in local ?